 Emacs has a whole different concept of select, cut, copy & paste.
 First, let’s look at selecting.
 While the mouse works very well in GUI mode, learning to not use it will pay off when GUI is gone.
 What you call a selected area, Emacs called an active region.
 To make a selection or activate a region, place your cursor at the beginning of the desired area, then press C-<SPACE> move your cursor 1 character passed the end of the desired area.
 This region is automatically activated.
 While this active region concept may seem pointless now, it is important to understand it for when you start making function to automate repetitive tasks.

 Emacs does not cut, it kills.
 When you kill an active region with C-w, Emacs will “cut” it out of the buffer and save it in a kill ring.
 The kill ring keeps multiple entries either killed C-w or copied M-w.
-You can then yank (paste) those entries out of the kill ring and into the current buffer at the
+You can then yank (paste) those entries out of the kill ring and into the current buffer at the point with C-y.
+If right after pressing C-y you proceed with M-y, the entry that was paste into the buffer from the kill ring will be replaced with the previous one.
+Yanking an entry from the kill ring does NOT remove it from the kill ring and can be yanked again later.

 Execute extended command in Emacs